Passing a parameter to a before filter

 rather than allowing a parameters array to pass into the before_filter function which would be nice.

-2 Responses to “Passing a parameter to a before filter”
+2 thoughts on “Passing a parameter to a before filter

 Hi.
 After reading your post I came out with: